Dana Erlich: Israeli Ambassador to Ireland

 In May 2024, Erlich responded to the deselection of Social Democrats local election candidate, Orli Degani, a Jewish Israeli citizen born in Germany, saying that she "appears to have been discriminated against because of her nationality".
 She described Delgani as one of a "growing number" of Jewish and Israeli people in Ireland who feel increasingly targeted by an atmosphere of anti-Israeli sentiment.
 The statement was rejected by Social Democrats leader, Holly Cairns, who described the claims as "scurrilous and false" and an attempt to deflect from the "bigger, and much more important issue of the more than 34,000 people now killed in Gaza by the Israeli Government".
 Cairns later confirmed that the reason for Delgani's deselection was because her position on Gaza differed from that of the party.

-Following the announcement of the recognition of the State of Palestine by the Irish government in May 2024, Israel recalled its Ambassador "for consultations".
-Erlich described the recognition as a "prize for terrorism", noting that Hamas had welcomed the announcement as a result of the "brave resistance" of the 2023 Hamas-led retaliation Israel.
-In a subsequent interview for the Irish Times Erlich said that there would be "a review of bilateral relations" between Israel and Ireland.
+In May 2024, Israel recalled its ambassadors from Ireland and Norway after the countries officially recognized Palestine as a state.
+In response, Erlich described Iran and Hamas' support for the recognition as a "prize for terrorism" and accused the Irish government for "imposing a peace process."
+In a subsequent interview for the Irish Times, she said that there would be "a review of bilateral relations" between Israel and Ireland.

-On 25 May 2024, in an interview with the Irish Examiner President Higgins accused Ambassador Erlich of "encouraging fear" among the Jewish community in Ireland and denounced her claims of growing anti-semitism in Ireland as "grossly irresponsible" describing it as a "PR exercise by an administration that is guilty of continuing breaches of international law".
+On 25 May 2024, in an interview with the Irish Examiner, President Higgins accused Ambassador Erlich of "encouraging fear" among the Jewish community in Ireland and denounced her claims of growing anti-semitism in Ireland as "grossly irresponsible" describing it as a "PR exercise by an administration that is guilty of continuing breaches of international law".

 On 7 September 2024 it was reported that Erlich would not be returning to Ireland until "relations between the two states improve substantially".
 On 16 September 2024, the Irish Independent published an opinion piece by Erlich to mark the first anniversary of her appointment as Ambassador.
 In it she reiterated her view that anti-Israel sentiment in Ireland is anti-semitic and makes several claims of an anti-Israel bias in Irish politics and media.

 In an opinion piece in the Jerusalem Post on 23 September 2024, Alan Shatter, a former Irish government minister and prominent member of the Irish Jewish community, called on Minister Katz to reverse the decision to recall Erlich, describing her withdrawal as an "act of crass stupidity".